Kitanoumi Toshimitsu

-Kitanoumi Toshimitsu (北の湖敏満), born Toshimitsu Obata (小畑 敏満, Obata Toshimitsu), was a Japanese professional sumo wrestler.
-He was the dominant wrestler in the sport during the 1970s.
-Kitanoumi was promoted to yokozuna at the age of 21, becoming the youngest ever to achieve sumo's top rank.
-He won 24 tournament championships during his career and was one of a series of truly great yokozuna who came from Hokkaido, the largest and northernmost prefecture of Japan.
+Kitanoumi Toshimitsu (北の湖敏満), born Toshimitsu Obata (小畑 敏満, Obata Toshimitsu), was a Japanese professional sumo wrestler from Sōbetsu, Hokkaido.
+He entered professional sumo at the age of 13 and set several youth-related records, including promotion to the highest rank of yokozuna at the age of 21.
+Despite being the most dominant wrestler in the sport during the 1970s with 24 tournament championships in his career, he was not popular with fans and was viewed as a villain, earning him the nickname the "Hatefully Strong Yokozuna".
 At the time of his death he still held the records for most tournaments at yokozuna (63) and most bouts won as a yokozuna (670), but they have since been surpassed.
 Following his retirement in 1985 he established the Kitanoumi stable.
 He was chairman of the Japan Sumo Association from 2002 until 2008, and again from 2012 until his death.